 Past participants of Innovacorp programs (e.g., Demo at Sea, ESCF, etc.) may apply for this competition.

 Eligibility details can be found in the info kit.

 How do I apply?

-Intersect is open for submissions!
-The submission deadline is Friday, December 28, 2018, at 11:59 pm AST.
-Entering is easy.
+Intersect is closed for submissions!
+The submission deadline was Friday, December 28, 2018, at 11:59 pm AST.
+Entering was easy.
 Applicants simply submit a summary of how their start-up will address the opportunity identified by Protocase.

 The winner will receive $5,000 in non-dilutive, non-repayable funding, guidance from seasoned business people and up to $2,500 in product development and prototyping from Protocase.

 The awards are intended for the establishment and/or future development of the start-up.